m3dev/gokart/docs/task_on_kart.rst

 Usage is the same as `TaskOnKart.generator`.
 `load_generator` reads the divided file into iterations.
-It's effective when can't read all data in memory, because `load_generator` doesn't load all files at once.
+It's effective when can't read all data to memory, because `load_generator` doesn't load all files at once.

 TaskOnKart.dump